 Project Ghana

-Make a Difference in the Lives of Children with Special Needs
+Make a Difference in the Lives of Children with Communication Differences

-Are you a passionate and dedicated helping professional or student looking for a life-changing experience?
-Join our mission trip to Ghana and make a real difference in the lives of children with special needs.
+Are you a passionate and dedicated speech-language pathologist, occupational therapist, audiologist, or other related allied health professional, or even a bright student looking for a life-changing experience to make an impact in the world?
+Join Project Ghana and make a difference in the lives of children without access to the therapeutic services they deserve.

 Why Ghana?

-Ghana is a beautiful and vibrant country with a rich culture and history.
-However, many children with special needs in Ghana face significant challenges.
-They often lack access to quality education, healthcare, and support services.
-Our mission trip aims to address these challenges and provide these children with the resources they need to thrive.
+Ghana is a beautiful and vibrant country with a rich cultural heritage and a fascinating history.
+However, many children with communication differences in Ghana face significant challenges.
+They often face challenges due to stigma and financial resources to access quality education, healthcare, and therapy support services.
+Project Ghana aims to address these challenges and provide these children with the resources they need to thrive.

 What Will You Do?

-Connect with fellow inter-professional colleagues while experiencing the vibrant culture and heritage of Accra, Northern Ghana, and Cape Coast.
+Forge meaningful connections with inter-professional colleagues while experiencing the rich culture and heritage of Accra, Northern Ghana, and Cape Coast.

 Who Should Apply?

-We are looking for passionate and dedicated special needs professionals who are committed to making a difference in the lives of children.
-Applicants should have experience working with children with special needs and be willing to share their skills and knowledge with others.
+If you are a passionate, dedicated speech-language pathologist, occupational therapist, audiologist, or other helping professional committed to making a difference in the lives of children, we would love to have you consider joining.
+Applicants should have some experience working with children with disabilities and be willing to share their skills and knowledge with the team.
+Our seasoned leaders will guide you along the way.

 How to Apply